bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 #### Advanced Cards

-Cards expose various props and slots to make them more personalized
+Cards expose various props and slots to make them more personalized.

-You can adjust the image using various props, such as `imgBlankColor`, and `imgBottom`, or you can optionally use `imgSrc` to place a real image, rather than a blank
+You can adjust the image using various props, such as `imgBlankColor`, and `imgBottom`, or you can optionally use `imgSrc` to place a real image, rather than a blank.

 Each section of the `b-placeholder-card` exposes its slot elements, so you can easily override the defaults.
-Available slots are: `img`, `header`, `default`, and `footer`
+Available slots are: `img`, `header`, `default`, and `footer`.

 The footer also exposes some props that you can use to adjust the behavior of a button.
 Most notably prop `noButton`.
 If set to true, it will convert it to a basic placeholder appearance.
-Alternatively, you can use the `noFooter` prop to remove it altogether
+Alternatively, you can use the `noFooter` prop to remove it altogether.

 <HighlightCard>
   <b-placeholder-card img-src="https://picsum.photos/1024/480/?image=1" img-bottom no-header>